 AGNES LAING 1851-1933

 Agnes is the odd Laing out.
 She married Charles Albert Leslie Attila French in 1873.
 Charles French’s family owned land in Galway and the estate of Ballybay in Monaghan, and Agnes spent most of the rest of her life in Ireland.
 Agnes and Charles had two sons, a second Charles Albert Leslie French (born 1876); and Cecil Francis French (born 1879).
 The younger Charles Albert Leslie French joined the British army and was stationed at Aldershot in 1901.
-Cecil Francis French was living in England by the 1900s.
+Cecil Francis French trained as an artist at the Royal Academy and at von Herkomer’s School in Bushey.
+However, he exhibited very few works and is better known now as a collector of Pre-Raphaelite art at a time when few people were interested in it.
+After his death (in 1952), items he had saved from oblivion were distributed amongst the major Pre-Raphaelite art collections.

 At some point - probably when Eire gained Home Rule - Agnes and her husband moved to England.
 They settled in Leamington Spa, near where Mary Eliza Kennard may already have been living.
 Agnes’ husband Charles French died in East Leamington in 1929; and Agnes died at Thornbridge, 42 Kenilworth Road Leamington Spa in June 1933.